Lifelong Reinforcement Learning with Modulating Masks: Background

 \subsection{Modulating masks}

-The concept of modulating masks has recently emerged in the area of supervised classification learning \citep{mallya2018piggyback, zhou2019deconstructing, ramanujan2020s, wortsman2020supermasks, koster2022signing_sm}.
-Masks work by modulating the weights of the network, activating sub-regions of the network, while deactivating other regions.
+The concept of modulating masks has recently emerged in the area of supervised classification learning \citep{mallya2018piggyback, serra2018hat, ramanujan2020s, wortsman2020supermasks, sokar2021spacenet, koster2022signing_sm}.
+Masks work by modulating the weights or the neural representations of a network, and they can be directly learned (optimized) or derived via iterative pruning \citep{hoefler2021sparsity}, with a goal of implementing sparsity in the network.
+The learned mask approach is employed in this work, and masks are used to modulate the weights of a network.
+By modulating the weights, sub-regions of the network is activated, while other regions are deactivated.
 Given a network with layers ${1, \ldots L}$, with each layer $l$ containing parameters $W^l \in \mathbb{R}^{m \times n}$, for each layer $l$, a score parameter $S^l \in \mathbb{R}^{m \times n}$ is defined.

-During a forward pass (in training or evaluation), a binary mask $M^l \in \{0, 1\}^{m \times n}$ is generated from $S^l$ based on an operation $g(S^l)$ according to one of the following: (i) a threshold $\epsilon$ (where values greater than $\epsilon$ are set to $1$, otherwise $0$) \cite{mallya2018piggyback}, or (ii) top-k values (the top $k\%$ values in $S^l$ yields $1$ in $M^l$, while the rest are set to $0$) \cite{ramanujan2020s}, or (iii) probabilistically sampled from a Bernoulli distribution, where the $p$ parameter for the distribution is derived from $sigmoid(S^l)$ \citep{zhou2019deconstructing}.
-An alternative approach is the generation of ternary masks (i.e., with values $\{-1, 0, 1\}$) from $S^l$, as introduced in \cite{koster2022signing_sm}.
+During a forward pass (in training or evaluation), a binary mask $M^l \in \{0, 1\}^{m \times n}$ is generated from $S^l$ based on an operation $g(S^l)$ according to one of the following: (i) a threshold $\epsilon$ (where values greater than $\epsilon$ are set to $1$, otherwise $0$) \citep{mallya2018piggyback}, or (ii) top-k values (the top $k\%$ values in $S^l$ yields $1$ in $M^l$, while the rest are set to $0$) \citep{ramanujan2020s}, or (iii) probabilistically sampled from a Bernoulli distribution, where the $p$ parameter for the distribution is derived from the sigmoid function $\sigma(S^l)$ \citep{zhou2019deconstructing}.
+An alternative approach is the generation of ternary masks (i.e., with values $\{-1, 0, 1\}$) from $S^l$, as introduced in \citet{koster2022signing_sm}.
 The binary or ternary mask modulates the layer's parameters (or weights), thus activating only a subset of the $W^l$.

 Given an input sample $\mathbf{x} \in \mathbb{R}^m$, a forward pass through the layer is given as $f(\mathbf{x}, W^l, S^l) = (W^l \odot M^l) \cdot \mathbf{x}$, where $\odot$ is the element wise multiplication operation.
 Only the score parameters $S^l$ are updated during training, while the weights $W^l$ are kept fixed at their initial values.
 For brevity, the weights and scores across layers are denoted as $W$ and $S$.